 Melanie also works as one of the choreographers for the Student Theatre, Performing Arts camp.
 Her choreography credentials include such musicals as: “Pirates of Penzance”,” High School Musical”, “Footloose”, and “Les Misérables”.
 Last summer she also started her own French Drama camp entitled ‘Découvertes Dramatiques’ for students eager to explore the arts in their second language.
 She is excited about the wonderful opportunities that lie ahead and wishes everyone “une année fantastique at BDC”.

-Nicole Fraser (Company Program Coordinator) began her training here at the Burlington Dance Company under the direction of Cheryle Bodrug.
+Nicole Fraser (Office Manager / Company Program Coordinator) began her training here at the Burlington Dance Company under the direction of Cheryle Bodrug.
 It was here that she competed throughout Ontario and the Northern United States, as well as completing all levels of CDTA Examinations.
 Nicole is honored to be returning to BDC as the Company Program Coordinator.

 Nicole holds a Bachelor of Arts degree in Studies in Arts and Culture from Brock University with a concentration in Dance, Drama and Film Studies.
 In addition to obtaining a degree in the arts, she participated in and eventually took over the Brock Dance Team, becoming its president for the 2006/2007 school year.
 During her years teaching with the Brock Dance Team, Nicole’s choreography was awarded special awards for creativity and precision.
 Nicole subsequently earned a Post-Graduate Certificate in Event Management and began working in the event coordination field.
 With a passion for the arts, BDC in particular, and a background in event planning and arts administration, she brings a wealth of knowledge to the role of Company Program Coordinator.